hbowden/nextgen/README.md

 # Build-Linux

 To install nextgen on `Linux` you will first need to install `aclocal-1.15`.
 If your distributions packgage manager dosen't have `aclocal-1.15`, the easiest way to get it is to run the get-aclocal script that comes packaged with nextgen.
+This script needs to be run with root privileges and installs the `automake-1.15` package to `/usr/local/bin/` and includes `aclocal-1.15`.

-    ./get-aclocal.sh
+    sudo ./get-aclocal.sh

 Next run the setup script, this will build any dependencies needed for nextgen on `Linux`.